 - 1/2 Teaspoon Baking soda

 - 1 Egg

 - 1/2 cup store bought salted caramel sauce

-Add to a small bowl.
-Add bourbon, hot water and baking soda.
-Stir to combine.
+- Chop the dates into 1/2 inch pieces and add to a small bowl.
+Add the bourbon, hot water and baking soda.
+Stir to combine and set aside.

 - In a microwave safe bowl, combine milk and butter.
 Microwave on low for 3 - 4 minutes to melt the butter.